 THE FILM

-Pousse Café (poos-café) is the independent feature of writer, director, producer Susan Winter.
+Pousse Café (poos-cafe) is the independent arthouse feature of filmmaker Susan Winter.
 Inspiration for the film came in a dream and her Florida childhood with post-WWII, working parents, who celebrated the nightly “cocktail hour”.
 The film is also Winter’s homage to the Old Hollywood movies she watched with her mother, where cocktails are symbols of a generation’s idea of sophistication and achieving the American Dream (Dinner At Eight, The Sky’s The Limit, The Thin Man, The Philadelphia Story).

 BIOS